Sichuan International Studies University: International cooperation

 The university has established intercollegiate cooperation and exchange relationships with more than 140 universities and institutions across over 30 countries and regions.
 It runs two joint education programs approved by the Ministry of Education—namely, the Sino-Australian Business English Program and the Sino-French Logistics Management Program.
-Sichuan International Studies University co-founded three Confucius Institutes with Nizhny Novgorod State Linguistic University in Russia, the University of Lomé in Togo, and the East Central Ohio Educational Service Center in the United States, as well as a Confucius Classroom with the Confucius Institute School Si Yuan in Ecuador.
+Sichuan International Studies University co-founded three Confucius Institutes with N. A. Dobrolyubova State Linguistic University of Nizhny Novgorod in Russia, University of Lomé in Togo, and the East Central Ohio Educational Service Center in the United States, as well as a Confucius Classroom at the Siyuan Academia de Lengua China in Ecuador.

 In recent years, the university has actively engaged in joint talent training at the undergraduate, master's, and doctoral levels, faculty development programs, research collaboration, and international talent recruitment.
 On average, it enrolls over 400 international students annually and hosts more than 70 long- and short-term foreign experts and teachers.
 Each year, the university sends out more than 100 faculty members and over 600 students abroad for exchange and teaching programs.